puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_resources.markdown

 The general form of a resource declaration is:

-* The resource type, in lower-case
+* The resource type, in lowercase
 * An opening curly brace
 * The title, which is a [string][]
 * A colon